hyperledger-labs/fabric-operations-console/FAQ.md

 1. How to setup self signed TLS.
 	- the webserver will try to load a cert/key based on the env variables `PEM_FILE_PATH` `KEY_FILE_PATH`.
 If these variables are set but no such file exist, the webserver will create a self signed TLS cert for you on startup.
 Check out the [env file readme](./packages/athena/env/README.md) for more details on all env variables.

+1. What APIs does the console offer?
+	- See our [API page](./docs/apis.md) for details.

 ## Error Help:

 - Crypto.subtle errors look like: